One of the most important determinants of a pet’s quality of life is whether they are experiencing pain.

-Chronic pain is very prevelant in our companion animals, but is often unrecognized, untreated or undertreated.
+Chronic pain is very prevalent in our companion animals, but is often unrecognized, untreated or undertreated.
 Many behavior changes associated with chronic pain are simply written off as “old age”.
-Chronic pain and it's associated mobility challenges are a leading consideration in the decision to euthanize a pet, especially large breed dogs.
+Chronic pain and its associated mobility challenges are a leading consideration in the decision to euthanize a pet, especially large breed dogs.

-Excellent chronic pain management often utilizes a number of different treatments, referred to as a mulitmodal approach.
+Excellent chronic pain management often utilizes a number of different treatments, referred to as a multimodal approach.
 Our goal is to affect as many pain pathways as possible by addressing the “normal”, or adaptive pain, as well as the maladaptive pain that can develop when there has been longstanding inadequately managed pain.

 With a dedicated family and an effective pain management plan, many pets will experience an increase in their daily activity and a renewed interest in life!

 How do I recognize if my animal is in pain?